Azoic/X-Transfer/README.md

 # X-Transfer
-transfer files server to server written in PHP use curl and copy method
+transfer files server to server use curl and copy method, written in PHP